Embrace your power with AI coaching

 These are all types of legitimate power - control wielded by people because of their authority and position.

-It's one of the most desirable types of power, and if you're in a position of authority, or hoping to be in future, you've got to use it correctly.
-If not, the consequences can be dire.
+It's one of the most desirable forms of power, and if you're in a position of authority, or hoping to be in the future, you've got to use it correctly.

 Table of contents